By Rob Shaul

 Strong faith can be a difference maker in horrible situations.

-In his book, Confessions of a Philosophical Fighter Pilot, Medal-of-Honor Winner, and senior officer at the Hanoi Hilton during the Vietnam War, James Stockade, writes that his fellow prisoners who had strong Christian Faith, understood that life is not fair.
+In his book, Confessions of a Philosophical Fighter Pilot, Medal-of-Honor Winner, and senior officer at the Hanoi Hilton during the Vietnam War, James Stockdale, writes that his fellow prisoners who had strong Christian Faith, understood that life is not fair.
 The Bible’s Book of Job articulates this clearly – that God permits evil in this world, and with it, unmerited suffering.

 This understanding, writes Stockdale, allowed those faithful prisoners to avoid the destructive self-pitying and circular “why me” internal dialogue, and helped them endure the torture from their Vietnamese captors.